-No matter how wrong things go or how much milk is spilt, forgiveness in a relationship can heal all wounds and enable you to have a fresh start.
+No matter how wrong things go or how much milk is spilt, forgiveness in a relationship can heal most wounds and enable you to have a fresh start.
 Fights, arguments and disagreements are inevitable when you are in love with somebody.
-You are bound to have expectations and feel disappointment at one point or the other.
+You are bound to have expectations and be disappointed at one point or another.

-However, one must have the farsightedness and greater perspective to understand the situation from all sides and take a smarter decision.
-Sulking away and getting your heart broken will always leave you feeling alone and even more morose.
-But being the bigger person is about practicing the art of forgiveness and understanding because some situations are just not in your hands.
+However, one must have the foresight and greater perspective to understand the situation from all sides and take a smarter decision.
+Sulking and getting your heart broken will always leave you feeling alone and even more morose.
+But being the bigger person is about practicing the art of forgiveness and understanding that some situations are just not in your control.

 Anyone who has been in a romantic relationship will tell you that at some point they asked the question, “Where do we go from here now?”
 A fight between a couple always brings out uncomfortable emotions.
 However, it can also be an incredibly important learning experience and can teach you the importance of forgiveness in a relationship.

-Here are a few activities that couples can perform in order to gain a better understanding of the steps to forgiveness.
+Here are a few things that couples can do in order to gain a better understanding of the steps to forgiveness.

 Related Reading: 7 tips to forgive a cheating boyfriend